9 Experiments

 \[\begin{align*} \hat{Y}_{T_a=0,T_b=0} &= \hat{\beta}_1 + \hat{\beta}_2 \cdot 0 + \hat{\beta}_3 \cdot 0 + \hat{\beta}_4 \cdot 0 \cdot 0\\ \hat{Y}_{T_a=1,T_b=1} &= \hat{\beta}_1 + \hat{\beta}_2 \cdot 1 + \hat{\beta}_3 \cdot 1 + \hat{\beta}_4 \cdot 1 \cdot 1\\ \hat{Y}_{T_a=1,T_b=1} - \hat{Y}_{T_0=1,T_b=0} &= \hat{\beta}_2 + \hat{\beta}_3 + \hat{\beta}_4 = 13.321 \end{align*}\]

 In a simple 2-by-2 experiment, this arithmetic is fairly simple.
 However, things can quickly get complicated when more treatment conditions are introduced, or when regression models include non-linear components.
-Moreover, even if we can add coefficient estimates to obtain the quantity of interest, computing standard errors (classical or robust) is not straightforward.
-Thus, it is often convenient to rely on software like marginaleffects to do the hard work for us.
+Moreover, even if we can take sums of coefficients to get the estimates we care about, computing standard errors (classical or robust) is non-trivial.
+Thus, it is convenient to use software like marginaleffects to do the hard work for us.

 To estimate the effect of \(T_a\) on \(Y\), holding \(T_b=0\) constant, we use the avg_comparisons() function.
 The variables argument specifies the treatment of interest, and the newdata argument specifies the levels of the other treatment(s) at which we want to evaluate the contrast.
 In this case, we use newdata=subset(Tb == 0) to compute the quantity of interest only in the subset of observations where \(T_b=0\).